-Adding FortiClient deployment packages
+Adding a FortiClient deployment package

 When you create a FortiClient deployment package in FortiClient EMS, you can specify what FortiClient features to include in the deployment package for the endpoint.
 You can include a feature in the deployment package, then disable the feature in the profile.
 Because the feature is included in the deployment package, you can update the profile later to enable the feature on the endpoint.